g-omarsdottir/shaping-sustainable-surf/README.md

 As a first-time visitor, I can

--	Enjoy the visually appealing homepage featuring beautiful images showcasing the beauty of the ocean, surfing and sustainable surfboard shaping.
+-	Enjoy the visually appealing homepage.
--	Quickly grasp the website's core offering
+-	Quickly understand the website's core offering.
--	Easily navigate the website to find relevant information.
+-	Navigate easily to find relevant information.
--	Learn about the different types of tutorials offered.
--	Explore the video tutorial library.
+-	Explore and purchase video tutorials.
--	Purchase a tutorial that interests me.
--	Learn about sustainable surfboard shaping and the benefits of eco-friendly materials.
+-	Learn about sustainable surfboard shaping and eco-friendly materials.
--	Understand the benefits of using eco-friendly materials.
--	Browse through images of sustainable surfboards that the store owner shaped
+- View examples of sustainable surfboards.
--	Sign up for a newsletter so that I can stay updated.
+- Sign up for the newsletter.
--	Contact the store owner if I have questions about the tutorials or want to receive an offer for a custom-made surfboard.
+- Contact the store owner for custom surfboard enquiries using the contact form.

 #### Returning Visitors Goals

 As a returning visitor, I want to

--	Search for new tutorials based on my interests.
+-	Access new tutorials and content.
--	Purchase additional tutorials that interest me.
--	Seek inspiration for my own project by browsing through images of custom-made sustainable surfboards.
+-	Seek inspiration from custom-made sustainable surfboard gallery.
 -	Sign up for a newsletter because so that I can participate in the Q&A sessions announced in the newsletter.
--	Contact the store owner if I need advice.
+-	Contact the store owner for advice on ongoing projects.

 #### Frequent Visitors Goals

 As a frequent visitor, I want to

--	See if new tutorials or information on new eco-friendly materials have been added.
+-	Check for new tutorials and information on eco-friendly materials.
--	Purchase additional tutorials that interest me.
--	See if there are new images of custom-made sustainable surfboards.
+-	Check for updates to the custom-made surfboard gallery.
--	Contact the store owner if I have questions in the course of shaping my own surfboard by following the tutorials.
+-	Contact the store owner for advice and give feedback.

 ## Design

 ### Layout

-The layout of the website is devided into an area accessible to all and area exclusively for logged-in users, as dipicted in the flowchart below.
+The layout of the website is divided into two areas: one for all visitors and another for logged-in users, as dipicted in the flowchart below.

 ![layout-flowchart](/documentation/layout-flowchart.png)